Eynesbury Senior College: Eynesbury College

 Eynesbury became a registered school on 1 October 1989.
 The first intake of Year 11 and Year 12 students was in mid-January 1990, with an initial enrolment of 140 students.
 The school was initially registered as Eynesbury House Senior Secondary College.
 However it became known as Eynesbury College.

 By 1995 the school had outgrown the Kingswood Campus and, in January 1996, a second larger campus was opened in Franklin Street in the heart of the city of Adelaide.
 Eynesbury remained a two-campus school until the end of 2001, when teaching was consolidated at an expanded and upgraded Franklin Street campus.
 Redevelopment of the Franklin Street campus took place over several stages.
 The first stage involved an extensive upgrade of electrical services, fire protection and the construction of laboratories.
 This was followed with the rebuilding of reception areas, the construction of additional computing classrooms and science laboratories, and the redevelopment of the outdoor terrace on the second floor as a modern, cafe-style recreation area for students.
 A new Drama centre was opened in July 2005.
 In Eynesbury's largest single capital development, the building's air conditioning plant was replaced in 2006.
 The original two lifts of the Franklin Street campus were replaced in early 2009.

 Eynesbury celebrated its 20th birthday in 2009 with the opening of a new campus.
-Located in Coglin Street, Adelaide, the new campus is the location for the majority of Eynesbury's international students.
+Located in Coglin Street, Adelaide, the new campus was the location for the majority of Eynesbury's international students.
 The Eynesbury Institute of Business and Technology (EIBT) moved to the new campus in April 2009 and other programs followed soon after.

 Closure

-On the 16th of June 2021, Eynesbury Senior College announced it is closing at the end of the 2021 academic year.
+On the 16th of June 2021, Eynesbury Senior College announced it would close at the end of the 2021 academic year.
 Eynesbury Senior College chairman Stephen Spencer said the pending closure was due to the international border closure caused by the Covid-19 pandemic.

 Before the international border closure, Navitas provided Eynesbury Senior College with up to 40 percent of its cohort through international students.
 It also provides us with staff, our Franklin Street campus, and essential shared facilities.
 He said.

-Due to these reasons Navitas can no longer provide Eynesbury Senior College with a campus or the necessary facilities, support and, importantly, the international students that are required to remain operational.
+Due to these reasons Navitas could no longer provide Eynesbury Senior College with a campus or the necessary facilities, support and, importantly, the international students that were required to remain operational.

-The College Council explored and exhausted every available option, including relocation of the campus and partnerships with other educational institutions.
+The College Council explored and exhausted available options, including relocation of the campus and partnerships with other educational institutions.
 None of these options proved feasible and there was no viable alternative to closure at the end of 2021.
 Without the financial benefits of international students, remaining open in these circumstances could compromise the quality of the education that the students expect and deserve and affect their ability to attract and retain quality teaching staff.